THE

 kristy adaway

-Kristy Adaway (right) joined the team in 2021 as a research intern for The British Carnivore Project after completing her BSc at the University of Hull.
-She is now one of my PhD students on a fully-funded scholarship, examining the relationships between psychological traits in wild British carnivores and how those traits influence human-wildlife conflict and public attitudes.
-You can follow Kristy’s work on twitter @KristyAnna9
+Kristy Adaway (PhD Student) joined the team in 2021 as a research assistant for The British Carnivore Project after completing her BSc at the University of Hull.
+She is now one of my PhD students on a fully-funded scholarship, examining the relationships between psychological traits in wild British carnivores and how those traits influence human-wildlife conflict and public attitudes within the context of rewilding British landscapes.
+Her project is part of a larger cluster of projects related to rewilding, which you can read about HERE.
+You can also follow Kristy’s work on twitter @KristyAnna9

 Aderonke Dawodu

-Aderonke Dawodu (left) joined the team in 2022 for her MSc, where she successfully completed her research on novel feeding competition between wild red foxes and other British carnivores.
-It was a delight working with her, and we wish her the very best in her future!
+Aderonke Dawodu (MSc Student) joined the team in 2022 to do an MSc in Environmental Change, Management and Monitoring at the University of Hull, where she successfully completed her research on novel feeding competition between wild red foxes and other British wildlife.
+Her work highlighted how truly competitive is can be for foxes and other species living within the same spaces; we hope to explore these findings further in follow-up studies.
+It was such a delight working with her, and we wish her the very best in her future!

 ALICE turner